labs14-stampd/backend/README.md

 - Include the relevant issue number, if applicable.
 - You may merge the Pull Request in once you have the sign-off of two other developers, or if you do not have permission to do that, you may request the second reviewer to merge it for you.

-### Attribution

-These contribution guidelines have been adapted from [this good-Contributing.md-template](https://gist.github.com/PurpleBooth/b24679402957c63ec426).

-## Documentation
+## ADDITIONAL DOCUMENTATION

-See [Frontend Documentation](https://github.com/labs14-stampd/frontend) for details on the fronend of our project.
+See [Front-end Documentation](https://github.com/labs14-stampd/frontend) for details on the front-end client of our project.